Canon 5DS R vs Fujifilm X-T100

 Studio photographers will appreciate that the Canon 5DS R (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5DS R and the X-T100 are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the 5DS R does not have a direct predecessor.
+The 5DS R is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.